Aimmig/MaStR_tool/README.md

 others can be added via custom query strings "key1 = 'value1' and/or key2 = 'value2' and/or ...."

 Optionally the queried data can plotted on a map, to compare the data with existing OSM data.
-Another option is to plot the distance of the MaStR-Data compared to existing OSM data (this should be a local file prefilterd with osmium to only contain appropriate elements) and additionally with matching on a selected column.
+Another option is to plot the distance of the MaStR-Data compared to existing OSM data.
+This should be a local file prefilterd with osmium to only contain appropriate elements, see provided file.
+There are some weird cases where ways and not nodes were used to map plants.
+Specify column to match on (for now only strict), or if not given show only missmatches outside max_distance.